-I typically do my first meditation session in the morning.
+I do my first meditation in the morning.
 I wake up at around six in the morning, have my coffee, get out of bed, and watch a little bit of TV.
 And then I start meditating at around 8 a.m.

 But other than not meditating in bed, what else can you do to stop feeling sleepy after meditating?